-Please remember this is one method of how they prepare themselves for various types of performances.
+Please remember this is one method of how I prepare for various types of performances.
 There are many other ways of doing this, and you might vary this from one performance to the next.
 As with all interpreting, we adapt the process to fit the circumstances of the day.

 Consideration must be taken as to the time and effort that is need to properly prepare for a performance interpreting assignment.Up to 50 hours can be spent in reading, research, script preparation, rehearsals, discussions, attending performances, working with the Auslan consultant, mentor, director, producer….and the list goes on.Interpreters must weigh up their enthusiasm for the project with their regular job, their life and whether it will all fit together.

 In addition to time management, interpreters need to consider that they will never make their fortune in performance interpreting.Regardless of how much is paid, the calculation of the hourly rate come out to be minimal.Interpreters must do this for the love of the theatre, the benefit they will gain from the experience, and the feeling of giving back to the community.There is never a lot of money involved.

 Once the offer has been considered and accepted, the interpreter should expect to see an electronic copy of the script in their inbox very shortly after.Scripts are copyright and licenses for them are paid for by the theatre.These licenses are for the creatives of the performance only and should be treated very carefully.They are not to be shared to all and sundry.And once the performance has ended, there is an expectation that they will be disposed of carefully too.

 As to the process, firstly read the script a couple of times.Make some notes as to areas of interest such as songs, audio that appear in the performance, difficult words or concepts, etc.Do some research, consider the signs and interpretation you might use for written/spoken English and write them on the script.
 This is called glossing.